swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-2-share-your-ml-experiment-code-with-git/index.md

 # {% $markdoc.frontmatter.title %}

-## Summary
+## Introduction

-The purpose of this step is to share the code of the simple ML experiment with the rest of the team using Git.
+Now that we have a running ML experiment , it's time to add some MLOps to it.

+Our first improvement will only concern the experiment code and will ensure it is versioned and can be shared with the team.

+To do so we will create a new Git repository, and push our existing code to it.
+An important part of this step is to configure the .gitignore correctly to avoid pushing our data to the repository.

+At the end of this step we will have a versioned codebase we can share with our team !

 ## Instructions

 {% callout type="warning" %}
 This guide has been written for macOS and Linux operating systems in mind.
 If you use Windows, you might encounter issues.
+// TODO remove "a decent terminal"
-Please use a decent terminal ([GitBash](https://gitforwindows.org/) for instance) or a Windows Subsystem for Linux (WSL) for optimal results.
+Please use [GitBash](https://gitforwindows.org/) or a Windows Subsystem for Linux (WSL) for optimal results.
 {% /callout %}

 Create a new repository on your favorite Git service.
 Clone the repository and switch to your newly cloned repository.